tomcodes/dotfiles-1/README.md

 ### Details on colors

+When choosing a color palette, please make sure the following requirements are met.

+ - background: should be a dark background
+ - foreground: should be as close as possible to white (used for text color)
- - color0: has to be different of background for proper display in htop
+ - color0: should be a lighter version of background
- - color4: main accent color used by polybar and i3
+ - color4: main accent color
+ - color12: urgent color (brighter version of color4)

 ## Todo